Quasi-Round MOTSs and Stability of the Schwarzschild Null Penrose Inequality: Stability of the Schwarzschild Null Penrose Inequality

-So any positive constant function produces the principal eigenvalue $\frac{1}{4M^2}$ where $M$ is the mass of the black hole.
-We conclude $\mathcal{H}$ is strictly stable, moreover, $\rho_v = \frac{1}{4M^2}$ identifies $\{\Sigma_v\}$ as our unique foliation by Doubly Convex MOTS.\\ Using a lemma of S. Alexakis in \cite{A}, we will show that small metric perturbations of Schwarzschild spacetime satisfies the Null Penrose Inequality.\\ The analysis of ODEs in this section hinges on the following result: \begin{lemma}(\cite{hale2009ordinary}, Corollary 6.3) \\ Let $w(t,u)$ be continuous on $a\leq t<b$, $u\geq0$ with the initial value problem $\dot{u} = w(t,u)$ having a unique solution $u(t)\geq 0$ for $a\leq t<b$.
+We wish to show that small metric perturbations of the Schwarzschild spacetime satisfies the Null Penrose Inequality.
+In order to do so, we will need certain asymptotics along a Null Cone to explicitly identify the Trautman-Bondi Energy and Mass.\\ The analysis of ODEs in this section will make frequent use of the following result: \begin{lemma} (\cite{hale2009ordinary}, Corollary 6.3)\\ Let $w(t,u)$ be continuous on $a\leq t<b$, $u\geq0$ with the initial value problem $\dot{u} = w(t,u)$ having a unique solution $u(t)\geq 0$ for $a\leq t<b$.
 If $f:[a,b)\times \mathbb{R}^n\to\mathbb{R}^n$ is continuous and

 then the solutions of

 exist on $[a,b)$ and $|x(t)|\leq u(t)$. \end{lemma}